ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

 ```
 ## Step 8: Use Automated Policy Generator

-NOTE: You have to implement either one of step (6) or step (7).
+NOTE: You have to implement either one of step (7) or this step (8).

 ### a.
 Edit policy file

 Open sev_policy.json and replace trusted measurements in the
 "measurements" property with the expected measurement.

-Use:
+If you are using the sev-snp-simulator, use:

 ```
 010203040506070801020304050607080102030405060708010203040506070801020304050607080102030405060708
 ```
-if you are using the sev-snp-simulator.

 **NOTE:** The default [sev_policy.json](./sev_policy.json) provided in this repo
       is custom-crafted to specify the policy and measurement for the SEV-SNP